ltricot/cluster/README.md

 For small datasets, `cluster` initializes centroids using K-Means++.
 When the dataset is relatively large, we approximate K-Means++ by sampling from the dataset rather than considering all points as candidates.
 Above a another larger threshold, we sample from the dataset and perform batch K-Means.

+Setting the `parallel` flag does what you expect to do.
+Parallel K-Means is a linear speedup over single core K-Means, so the default is `parallel=True`.

+Setting `rtol=None` means convergence is only established when another iteration wouldn't change the clusters.
+If `rtol` is given a floating point value, `cluster` will return when the cost decreases by a amount relatively smaller than `rtol`.
 If K-Means doesn't converge within `maxiter` iterations, `cluster` will throw a `ConvergenceError`.

 ## TODO

 - [ ] [K-Means|| initialization](https://www.ccs.neu.edu/home/radivojac/classes/2021fallcs6220/hamerly_bookchapter_2014.pdf)
-- [ ] Parallel version of Lloyd's iteration ; for some reason simply asking numba to parallelize the outer loop yields a large slowdown
 - [ ] [Hamerly's triangle inequality optimization](https://www.ccs.neu.edu/home/radivojac/classes/2021fallcs6220/hamerly_bookchapter_2014.pdf) for Bregman divergences which satisfy the triangle inequality (notably l2)